 - Weight loss

 Some complications may require additional treatment and/or surgery.

 Your surgeon will provide specific instructions during your child’s recovery period.

 Initial recovery from colonic interposition lasts about two months, including a hospital stay of 10 to 21 days.

-Typically, your child will receive intravenous (IV) nutrition for the first 5 to 7 days after the operation.
+Typically, your child will receive intravenous (IV) nutrition for the first five to seven days after the operation.
 Your child may then be allowed to have liquids by mouth or tube feedings may be started.
 Your child should also use a pillow to raise the head while sleeping.
 This will prevent stomach acid from moving upward into the esophagus.

 Within the first weeks after surgery, your child may have some trouble swallowing, feel full more quickly, and may have episodes of diarrhea and fatigue.
 These side effects lessen over time as your child’s body adapts.